dahlbyk/posh-git/README.md

   - Green means the branch is ahead of its remote (green light to push)
   - Red means the branch is behind its remote
   - Yellow means the branch is both ahead of and behind its remote
 - `S` represents the branch status in relation to remote (tracked origin) branch.

-Note: This information reflects the state of the remote tracked branch after the last `git fetch/pull` of the remote.
+  Note: This status information reflects the state of the remote tracked branch after the last `git fetch/pull` of the remote.
+Execute `git fetch` to update to the latest on the default remote repo.
+If you have multiple remotes, execute `git fetch --all`.

   - `≡` = The local branch in at the same commit level as the remote branch (`BranchIdenticalStatus`)
   - `↑<num>` = The local branch is ahead of the remote branch by the specified number of commits; a `git push` is required to update the remote branch (`BranchAheadStatus`)